 The implants we offer have three components that are combined for the final “tooth”.
 The first is the “fixture” and that is made of titanium and is placed into the jaw as the primary support.
 After healing, 3-6 months, an impression is taken of fixture and a zirconia (porcelain) abutment and crown is made by a dental laboratory.

 Fixture + Abutment + Crown = “A Tooth”

 The previous description is the basic procedure for a single tooth replacement.
 There are many variations depending on the number of teeth needed, location of missing teeth, and type of permanent replacement teeth needed.
-Dr. Emmi will explain and show you models of the type of implants you have available for your tooth loss situation during your free consult.
+Dr. Emmi, Dr. Graham or Dr. Tachanco will explain and show you models of the type of implants you have available for your tooth loss situation during your consult.

 Do All Dental Implants Succeed?
 Why Do Some Implants Fail?

 The biggest determinants of implant success are the health of the patient, the amount of bone available for an implant, and the experience of the dentist.
 We will check your health history for contraindications for implants.
 The two biggest challenges are Diabetes and smoking.
 The amount of bone will be evaluated based on a special X-ray machine we have at Smile Solutions called a CBCT.
-Our Cone Beam x-ray will give Dr. Emmi a 3 dimension view of the area for an implant.
-Dr. Emmi has studied and placed implants for 10 years, is a Diplomate, at their highest level, with the International College of Oral Implantologist, and has Fellowships from ICOI and The Misch Institute.
+Our Cone Beam x-ray will give Drs.
+Emmi, Graham or Tachanco a 3 dimension view of the area for an implant.
+Dr. Emmi, Dr. Graham or Dr. Tachanco has studied and placed implants for 10 years, is a Diplomate, at their highest level, with the International College of Oral Implantologist, and has Fellowships from ICOI and The Misch Institute.

 Do Dental Implants Hurt?